eBay/tsv-utils/docs/TipsAndTricks.md

 $ tsv-sample -w 3 --gen-random-inorder file.tsv | tsv-sort -k1,1nr | cut -f 2- > randomized-file.tsv
 ```

 The examples above use "numeric" sorting.
 When values contain exponents then "general numeric" sorting should be used.
-This is specified using the '-k1,1gr' rather than '-k1,1nr'.
+This is specified using `-k1,1gr` rather than `-k1,1nr`.
 Here's an example:
 ```
 $ # Using disk-based sampling, with floating point weights
 $ tsv-sample -w 3 --gen-random-inorder file.tsv | tsv-sort -k1,1gr | cut -f 2- > randomized-file.tsv